 - Pao’s Defeat To Chill Sex Bias Claims In Tech Industry

-- Honored as a “Northern California Rising Star” in 2016 by Super Lawyers Magazine
+- Honored as a “Northern California Rising Star” in 2016 and 2017 by Super Lawyers Magazine

 Uber.
 Lyft.
 Instacart.
 Caviar.
 Homejoy.
 It seems hardly a month passes without news about a lawsuit alleging that these on-demand gig-economy services are ripping off their workers.
 Uber and Lyft alone have been sued in dozens of lawsuits alleging that they misclassified their drivers as independent contractors.
 Some drivers who sued Uber reached a class […]